Welcome To Tokyo

 Distance 0.8 KM / 0.5 MI NORTH to Hotel

 Subway Station Shuttle Included

 Monorail train to Haneda Airport 20 minutes.
 Station connected to World Trade Center Bldg.

 - Controlled Access Gates to Parking

 - Parking Area Equipped with Lights

 There is an Airport Limousine bus service available to take you from the airport to Tokyo Bay.
 The cost is 3,000JP yen/person.
 It takes about two hours.
 The bus leaves the airport at the following times: 10.55 am, 3.50 pm and 4.50 pm.
 You can also catch a train called the Narita Express leaving for Tokyo Station every hour.
 It will cost you 2,940JP yen.
-From Tokyo Station, you can take a taxi to the hotel for about 1,500JP yen or take the Yamanote Line to Hamamatsu-cho station, from where it takes approximately 10 minutes to walk to the hotel. we are pleased to arrange chauffeur service, which is 34,000JP Yen for one way.
+From Tokyo Station, you can take a taxi to the hotel for about 1,500JP yen or take the Yamanote Line to Hamamatsu-cho station, from where it takes about 10 minutes on your foot to the hotel.
+And we have free shuttle bus between bus terminal in World Trade Center which is located next to Hamamatsu-cho station and hotel, takes about 5 minutes.
+We are pleased to arrange chauffeur service, which is 35,000JP Yen for one way.